awsdocs/aws-elemental-mediastore-user-guide/doc_source/policies-object-lifecycle-components.md

 + The first rule instructs AWS Elemental MediaStore to delete objects that are stored in the `LiveEvents/Football` folder and the `LiveEvents/Baseball` folder after they are older than 28 days\.
 + The second rule instructs the service to delete objects that are stored in the `LiveEvents/AwardsShow` folder when they are 15 days old or older\.
 + The third rule instructs the service to delete objects that are stored anywhere in the `LiveEvents` container after they are older than 40 days\.
 This rule applies to objects stored directly in the `LiveEvents` container, as well as objects stored in any of the container's four subfolders\.
++ The fourth rule instructs the service to delete objects in the `Football` folder that match the pattern `*.ts` after they are older than 20 days\.
-+ The fourth rule instructs the service to delete objects in the `Football` folder that match the pattern `index*.m3u8` after they are older than 15 seconds\.
-AWS Elemental MediaStore deletes these files 16 seconds after they are placed in the container\.
++ The fifth rule instructs the service to delete objects in the `Football` folder that match the pattern `index*.m3u8` after they are older than 15 seconds\.
+MediaStore deletes these files 16 seconds after they are placed in the container\.